thomsonreuters/cta/data.md

 Every User using the system is recorded in the system.
 Here are the informations kept about the user:

+- id : user ID
-- fist  : First name of the user, i.e.: John
+- first : First name of the user, i.e.: John
 - last  : Last name of the user, i.e : Doe
 - email : E-mail of the user, i.e.: john.doe@somewhere.com
-- uid   : User IDentifier
+- uid   : external User IDentifier
 - name  : Display name
 - groups : IDs of the user's groups